 Right Ascension and Declination

-If you ever seen the terms “right ascension” (RA), or “declination” (DEC) before, you might be scratching your head as to what these terms are referring to.
+If you have ever seen the terms “right ascension” (RA), or “declination” (DEC) before, you might be scratching your head as to what these terms are referring to.

 Right ascension is the axis that rotates around the north or south celestial pole depending on which hemisphere you are located in.
 The telescope mount must be accurately polar aligned to match the rotation of the night sky in RA.